 Founded in 1996, the Dorset Brewing Company (aka DBC) operate out of the Jurassic Brewhouse in the village of Crossways, just outside of Dorchester.
 Their state-of-the-art spring water-fed brewhouse is responsible for a wide range of local beers and ales, including their popular Jurassic Coast brands.
 New for 2020 was the addition of an onsite taproom.

-Tours and Tastings: Regular tours cost £15 and run every on Tuesdays (3:30-5pm) and Fridays (6-7:30pm).
+Tours and Tastings: Regular tours cost £15 and run every week on Fridays between 3pm and 4pm.
 Tours include a generous sampling of ales with a souvenir glass.
 Bespoke private tours can also be arranged for groups of 15 or more.

 Address: The Jurassic Brewhouse, Hybris Business Park, Crossways, Dorchester DT2 8BF

 RELATED POST: 20 of the Best Places to Eat in Dorchester

 Over in Bridport you’ll find Palmers Brewery, one of the oldest in the UK.
 They’ve been brewing fine cask ales from their picturesque brewery since 1794!
 So there are few better places to get an insight into the long tradition of British beers brewing.

 Perched on the winding River Brit, complete with a functioning waterwheel, this is also the only thatched brewery in the UK.
 As well as producing award-winning ales and beers, Palmers also own some of the best-known and best-loved pubs in the South West.
 Which means there are plenty of places to try their fab range of beers, ciders, and spirits!

 Tours and Tastings: Tours run at 11am for two hours, from Monday to Friday all year round, and cost £16 per adult.
 Places are limited so it’s recommended you book online.

 Address: Old Brewery, West Bay Rd, Bridport DT6 4JA